LucieMrc/Processing_Android_OSC/README.md

 * `gui_classes` creates each graphic components,
 * `osc_messaging` sends the osc messages,
 * `pd_parser` scans PureData patches to find and create components.

-If you run the sketch as it is, it will create an application on your phone, with three tabs : Settings, Sensors, and Test.